 The cases, now reaching into the thousands, were consolidated into a multidistrict litigation (MDL) in 2013.
 At the time there were only 11 pending lawsuits filed in seven different district courts.
-Over 4,000 lawsuits are now pending in the District of Massachusetts, where the litigation was centralized.
+More than 4,000 lawsuits were included in the MDL, and as of August 2017, more than 3,300 were still pending in the District of Massachusetts, where the litigation was centralized.
 U.S. District Judge Douglas P. Woodlock is presiding over the MDL.

 Fresenius Medical Care reached a $250 million settlement in 2016 with most of the plaintiffs in the MDL.